 Summit Views and Alpine Environment

 The summit of Whistlers Peak reveals why this hike has earned its reputation among Canadian Rockies enthusiasts.
 From this vantage point, the view encompasses an enormous sweep of mountain wilderness—snow-capped peaks extending to the horizon in every direction, with the Athabasca Valley cutting a green swath far below.
-On clear days, you can identify major peaks throughout the region, including Mount Robson to the west and the Columbia Icefield to the south.
+On exceptionally clear days, distant peaks throughout the region may be visible, including Mount Robson (approximately 80+ km to the west) and the Columbia Icefield to the south, though visibility of such distant peaks cannot be guaranteed.

 The alpine environment itself tells a story of survival and adaptation.
 The vegetation consists primarily of low-growing cushion plants, alpine grasses, and hardy wildflowers that have evolved to withstand extreme temperature swings, intense UV radiation, and constant wind.
 During summer months, these plants create surprising splashes of color against the rocky landscape—purple alpine forget-me-nots, bright yellow mountain avens, and delicate white mountain heather among others.